 Dr. Fariborz Zelli has been an Associate Senior Lecturer (equivalent to Assistant Professor) at the Department of Political Science since December 2011.
-He is also employed on the inter-disciplinary strategic research area BECC (Biodiversity and Ecosystem services in a Changing Climate), hosted by Lund University's Faculty of Science.
+Since January 2014 he also serves as academic advisor to the Earth System Governance International Project Office, hosted at Lund University.
+He is also employed on the inter-disciplinary strategic research area BECC (Biodiversity and Ecosystem services in a Changing Climate), hosted by Lund University’s Faculty of Science.

 Fariborz further is an Associate Fellow of the German Development Institute / Deutsches Institut für Entwicklungspolitik where he served as a Senior Researcher (2009-2011) and directed a country working group on deforestation in Peru.
 Prior to that, he was a Senior Research Associate at the Tyndall Centre for Climate Change Research at the University of East Anglia, UK (2006-09).